-Estonia's weather is far more moderate than other countries at this latitude and it rains or snows for approximately a third of the year.
-The seasons in Estonia are distinct and are nearly equal in length.
+Estonia's weather is far more moderate than other countries at this latitude.
+The seasons in Estonia are distinct and are nearly equal in length, and it rains or snows for approximately a third of the year.

 Spring is a mild and dry season lasting from April to May.
 May is favoured for its warm, mild and dry weather, made especially pleasant by the abundance of flora and wildlife emerging from the forests and plains.
 Summer lasts from late May until mid-September and is typically around 70°F (20°C), although it may occasionally reach over 85°F (30°C).
-Thunderstorms are very common and many evenings end with rain.
+Thunderstorms are common and many evenings end with rain.

 Autumn’s wet and windy days are in full force by October and, apart from being the wettest month, November also ushers in the winter snowfall.
-Temperatures remain below 50°F (10°C) and drop below 32°F (0°C) by November.
+Temperatures remain under 50°F (10°C) and drop below 32°F (0°C) by November.

 Winter temperatures may occasionally plummet to 0°F (-18°C) or lower, but generally sit around 32°F (0°C) with frequent snow.
 This is a popular month for snow sports and activities.